Anon-Planet/thgtoa/guide.md

 **Do not ever expose this VM to any network unless temporarily for updates.
 This web interface is not suitable for any direct external access.**

-# Appendix M: BIOS/UEFI options to wipe disks in various Brands
+# Appendix M: BIOS/UEFI options to wipe disks in various Brands:

 Here are some links on how to securely wipe your drive (HDD/SSD) from the BIOS for various brands: